-Given that the feast of St. Patrick is a widely celebrated start-of-spring season event, its roots are somewhat far from what we see today.
+St. Patrick’s Day is a widely celebrated start-of-spring season event, but its origin roots are far from what we see in today’s celebrations.

 The Significance of March 17